 Our copula-based Bayes classifiers remove the assumptions of equal group eigenfunctions and independent scores.
 As our two examples show, it is not uncommon to have unequal group eigenfunctions (see Fig.\ \ref{ccagroup} and Fig.\ \ref{truckgroup}).
-The new methods also prove to have stronger performance in dimension reduction than the original BC.
-Simulation results prove the strength of our method in distinguishing groups by differences in their functional means as well as their covariance functions.
+The new methods also prove to have stronger performance in terms of dimension reduction than that of the original BC.
+Our simulation results prove the strength of our method in distinguishing groups by the differences in their functional means and their covariance functions.
 We examined the two choices of projection directions, PC and \mbox{PLS}.
 PLS can detect location differences on eigenfunctions corresponding to smaller eigenvalues.
-We discussed new conditions for the estimated classifier to be asymptotically equivalent to the true Bayes classifier and for the perfect classification to occur, which differed from previous work due to the unequal group eigenfunction setting.
-We also imposed sparsity conditions on the inverse of copula correlations.
+We discussed new conditions for the estimated classifier to be asymptotically equivalent to the true Bayes classifier, and for perfect classification to occur.
+These differ from those of previous works, owing to the unequal group eigenfunction setting.
+We also imposed sparsity conditions on the inverse of the copula correlations.

-In the future work, we would like to study more general classes of copulas.
-An interesting research area would be the asymptotic properties of the classifiers that use PLS components.
-The area is challenging due to the iterative method to derive PLS components.
-To the best of our knowledge, the only discussion of the asymptotic behaviors of functional PLS is by Delaigle and Hall (2012b \cite{DHPLS}), where they introduced a non-iterative PLS basis (``alternative PLS (APLS)"), which spanned the same space as the original \mbox{PLS}.